 Of course, solutions here are beyond what any of us can achieve on our own.
 Companies would be wise to evaluate the benefits and risks of nearshoring and onshoring critical manufacturing capability.
 But until that happens at scale, the strategies remain the same: order early and be prepared for price fluctuations.

 Supply Chain Disruptions Are Not Going Away.
 Kinettix Helps You Weather the Storm.

 Ultimately, there is little hope that supply chain disruptions will disappear entirely anytime soon.
 The best strategies include ordering early, remaining flexible and agile, and being as prepared as possible for whatever the next unforeseen disruption may be.

-To weather the supply chain storm, you need an enablement partner with sufficient scale and depth, one with superior tools that improves your efficiency and expands your capacity.
+To weather the supply chain storm, you need an enablement partner with sufficient scale and depth, one with superior tools that improve your efficiency and expand your capacity.